Don't Just Fine-tune the Agent, Tune the Environment: Experiment

-\paragraph{Results on OOD agentic tasks.} One strength of \ours lies in its ability to foster robust generalization, which we evaluate on the OOD benchmarks from BFCL V4 and ACEBench Agent (\Cref{tab:bfcl_v4_results}).
+\paragraph{Results on OOD agentic tasks.} One strength of \ours lies in its ability to foster robust generalization, which we evaluate on the OOD benchmarks from BFCL V4, $\tau^2$-bench, and ACEBench Agent (\Cref{tab:ood_results}).
 The results reveal a clear distinction between \ours and supervised fine-tuning on trajectories. \begin{itemize}[leftmargin=12pt, nosep] \item \textbf{Superior generalization over SFT baselines.} The limitations of overfitting to static datasets become evident here.
 Both SFT baselines exhibit a dramatic performance collapse on the OOD Web Search task, with even the top-performer, xLAM-2 ($70.50\%$ on BFCL V3), dropping to just $5.00\%$.
 This pattern persists across diverse OOD benchmarks, which underscores a critical weakness in training solely on synthetic trajectories. \looseness=-1 \item \textbf{\ours fosters robust generalization.} In contrast to the SFT baselines, our method demonstrates superior generalization by training agents through direct environmental interaction.
 For instance, \ours transforms Llama-3.1-8B-Instruct, which performs poorly on the Web Search task ($1.00\%$), into a strong performer at $15.00\%$, showcasing its ability to teach general problem-solving principles rather than dataset-specific patterns. \item \textbf{Enhances generalization of already proficient models.} Our method can also patch the generalization gaps left by SFT.
 The base ToolACE-2 model already shows decent OOD performance ($9.00\%$ on Web Search), far exceeding other baselines.
 Yet, \ours further enhances its capability, increasing its score to $14.00\%$, demonstrating that interactive learning is crucial for building truly adaptable agents.
-This enhancement extends to ACEBench Agent, where \ours boosts ToolACE-2's average score from $8.34\%$ to $15.00\%$. \end{itemize}
+This enhancement extends to ACEBench Agent, where \ours boosts ToolACE-2's average score from $8.34\%$ to $15.00\%$. \item \textbf{Advantage over direct RL on complex OOD tasks.} Our framework demonstrates stronger and more stable generalization than the ToolRL baseline, particularly on complex benchmarks like ACEBench and $\tau^2$-bench.
+For instance, on ACEBench Agent, \ours lifts ToolACE-2-Llama-3.1-8B's score from $8.34\%$ to $15.00\%$, whereas direct RL causes a performance drop to $6.65\%$.
+This highlights that our curriculum and augmentations are key to fostering robust, generalizable capabilities not achieved by direct RL alone. \end{itemize}